1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Step #1: Add a Prebid Line Item.

-As usual, you need to start with orders and line items for your header bidding partners.
+As usual, you must start with orders and line items for your header bidding partners

 New Line Item in GAM